scheiblr/fairseq/README.md

 ## Installation

+**NOTE**: This software was used with Python 3.8 and not tested with newer Python versions, yet.

 After checking out the repo, cd into the dir and execute the following commands:
 ```
 pip install .